 It is also possible to damage your coins if you drop them on a hard surface.
 Therefore, hold your coins over a soft cloth or pad as you are working with them.
 As soon as you are finished, you should return them to a proper coin holder.

 Except for coins freshly dug-up out of the earth from a metal detecting find, cleaning or polishing your coins will do more harm than good.
 Once you expose the metal to the air, it is natural for it to oxidize, or tone.
 If you strip the coin of this toning, not only will you lose any remaining mint luster, the coin will appear harsh, unappealing, and suffer microscopic abrasions that will lower the grade of the coin.
 Additionally, toned coins are worth more than coins that were stripped of their original toning.

 There is an area of numismatics known as coin conservation.
 Coin conservation differs from cleaning in that conservation does not disturb or remove the molecular structure of the coin at the surface.
 In other words, proper conservation will remove contaminants from the surface of the coin without disturbing or removing a single molecule of metal from the coin.
 If you really must clean them, clean coins safely.

 Spit on Your Coins

 Talking about your coins can do just as much damage as touching them or cleaning them.
 If you leave your coins exposed while you chatter away little bits of saliva that escape from your mouth when you talk will land on your coins.
 These microscopic bits of saliva can cause spotting and discolorations that are difficult to remove.
-Collectors have ruined many uncirculated and mint-state coins this way.
-Say whatever you want about your coin collection, just make sure your coins are safe when you say it.
+Collectors have ruined many uncirculated, Proof and Mint State coins this way.
+Say whatever you want about your coin collection, just make sure your coins are away from your mouth when you say it.

 04 of 07